 Learn about the changing scope and nature of investment management roles, the skills needed for success, and how to build effective investment teams.

 Adaptability as a Competitive Edge

-Throughout 2021, we'll drill down deeper to answer some of the industry's most pressing questions about the future of work in the investment industry:
+Throughout this series, we drill down deeper to answer some of the industry's most pressing questions about the future of work in the investment industry:

 - How can you navigate your career path in a hybrid work environment?

 - How will professional networks change, and who is the most at risk of being left out of the new working model?

 - With fewer in-person connections, what new trust models are needed to navigate relationships with clients and colleagues?